-Editor’s Note: the KPIs related to sensing capabilities are FFS.

 [PR 11.4.6-2] The 6G network with AI capabilities should be able to collaborate with the AI capabilities in the authorized third-party (e.g.: split inference) to assist Real Time Digital Twin in meeting the required service performance.

 [PR 11.4.6-3] The 6G network should be able to provide multiple types of data, such as network status data, sensing data and etc., to enable Real Time Digital Twin.